railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 	   which could, for example, be a partner or a quotation or a disputed invoice.

 	#.
 Click :guilabel:`Send` to send the request to the intended recipient – that's yourself in this
 	   case.
-Then click :guilabel:`Main Menu` to return to the original screen.
+Then click :guilabel:`MAIN MENU` to return to the original screen.

 .. figure:: images/request_tab.png
-   :scale: 50
    :align: center

    *Creating a new request*